Famous Actors Who Also Starred as Athletes

 Before Duchovny established himself as an acting phenom, he was flaunting his talents on the hardwood.
 Duchovny was the captain of his high school basketball team before playing for the JV team at Princeton.

 Fun fact: Duchovny desperately wanted to play Woody Harrison’s character, Billy Hoyle, in White Men Can’t Jump and even auditioned for the part.

-Don’t let the unassuming stature and demeanor of Brooklyn’s Tony Danza fool you.
-America’s beloved star of Taxi and Who’s the Boss? only broke out onto the acting scene after he was discovered ….
-At a boxing gym.
+Don’t let the unassuming stature and quiet demeanor of Brooklyn’s Tony Danza fool you.
+America’s beloved star of Taxi and Who’s the Boss? only broke out onto the acting scene after he was discovered … in a boxing gym.
 Boxing wasn’t just Danza’s hobby, it was his profession.